Join the

-Welcome to Under Pressure, a video series exploring what happens when communications, politics, and operations collide in real time.
-The series examines how decisions are made when information is incomplete, scrutiny is high and organizations must respond quickly.
+Under Pressure is a video series exploring what happens when communications, politics and operations collide in real time.

 Episode 1 introduces the Under Pressure series and explores what happens when communications, politics and operations collide in real time.
 Wynna Brown explains why public institutions often struggle to communicate clearly during crises and emergencies, and how decision-making under pressure shapes public perception, trust and outcomes.